pybamm-team/pybamm-cookie/CONTRIBUTING.md

 ### Building the documentation

 To test and debug the documentation, it's best to build it locally.
-To do this, navigate to your pybamm-cookiecutter directory in a console, and then type (on GNU/Linux, macOS, and Windows):
+To do this, navigate to your pybamm-cookiecutter directory in a console, and then type:

 ```
 nox -s docs